ngeelani48/react-bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners for their help and support and Microvers for this oppertunity.
+I would like to thank my coding partners for their help and support and Microvers for this opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>